LEECHIENKUAN/PeerToPeerApp/README.md

 #### Sample code for a blog post on creating a Peer To Peer chat client on iOS.

-Currently has working code as off the end of the first part of the post.
+Currently has working code as of the end of the first part of the post.